inq-team/inq-web/src/about/faq.md

 ---
+layout: base
 title: FAQ
 in_menu: true
 description: Frequently asked questions about Inquisitor Linux hardware testing and monitoring platform
 keywords: faq,frequently,asked,questions,Inquisitor,linux,hardware,testing,monitoring,certification
 sort_info: 90
 ---
-h2.
-Frequently asked questions
+# Frequently asked questions

-h3.
-Why it is called Inquisitor?
+## Why it is called Inquisitor?

 This name originates from 2004, when ALT Linux was building its new installer/configuration system.
 All its components' names finished with